Enzo-kneipp/Adventure_game/Adventure_plan.md

 Path 3: Investigate the Library

 Decision 3: Read the haunted book or push the mysterious bookshelf.
-Outcome: Learn the secret to escaping or uncover a secret passage
+Outcome: Learn the secret to escaping or uncover a secret passage(UPCOMING SOOON>>>)